Mutisostud02/Tartupharma/SEO-IMPLEMENTATION.md

 - Update keyword strategy
 - Optimize underperforming pages

-This SEO implementation provides a solid foundation for the Tartupharma Medical Equipments website to rank well in search engines and attract relevant traffic from Kenya and beyond.
+This SEO implementation provides a solid foundation for the Tartupharma Medical Equipments website to rank well in search engines and attract relevant traffic from Estonia and beyond.